-Cancer-related mouth sores are sores or ulcers that form on the inside lining of your mouth or on your lips.
+Cancer-related mouth sores form on the inside lining of your mouth or on your lips.
 The mouth sores appear burn-like and can be painful, making it difficult to eat, talk, swallow and breathe.

-Sores can appear on any of the soft tissues of your lips or your mouth, including your gums, your tongue, or the roof and floor of your mouth.
+Sores can appear on any of the soft tissues of your lips or your mouth, including the gums, tongue, and roof or floor of the mouth.
 Sores can also extend into the tube (esophagus) that carries food to your stomach.